 - In the meantime, preheat the oven to 350 degrees Fahrenheit.
 Line a baking sheet with parchment paper.
 Set aside.

-- In a small bowl, using a tiny whisk, mix together the ¼ cup granulated sugar and the ¼ teaspoon cinnamon.
+- In a small bowl, whisk together the 2 tablespoons granulated sugar with the ⅛ teaspoon cinnamon.
 Set aside.

-- Pour the extra ¼ cup chocolate chips into a small bowl.
-Press the top of each dough ball into the chocolate chips and gently press the chips down with your hand to make sure they stick to the dough.
+- Pour the additional ¼ cup chocolate chips into a small bowl.
+Press the tops of the dough balls into the chocolate chips.
+With your hand, gently press down on the chips so they stick to the dough, but keep the ball shape.

-- Place the dough balls on the lined baking sheet.
-Make sure to space the dough balls at least 3 inches apart.
+- Place the dough balls about 3-4 inches apart on the parchment lined baking sheet.
+Bake the cookies at 350 degrees Fahrenheit for 13-15 minutes.

 Lee